This year will mark my seventh birthday.

 The way we measure time on Earth is a bit complicated.
 For example, we measure years by the length of time it takes our planet to orbit the sun.
 We call this a “solar” or “tropical” year.
 But while most of us understand a year as comprising 365 days, that’s not exactly right.
 The precise measure of a solar year is 365.24219 days.

 That might seem like an insignificant difference.
 But those numbers at the end of the decimal point add up.
 Without any sort of adjustment for the extra quarter of a day, seasons as we know them would eventually become very different.
 Winter would feel like summer, and we’d have Christmas in July.
-Without any sort of adjustment for the extra quarter of a day, seasons as we know them would become very different.

 In 46 BCE, Roman dictator Julius Caesar sought to fix this problem.
 He introduced the Julian calendar—an amended version of the existing Roman calendar.
 A year, he said, would now include 365 days, with an extra leap day—or intercalary day—every fourth year.